wwjiang007/risingwave/integration_tests/pb_all_types/README.md

 protoc --include_imports --descriptor_set_out=alltypes_schema ./alltypes.proto
 ```

 Similarly, you will also need to reproduce the golang file `alltypes.pb.go`.
-You can run protoc to regenerate the file:
+You can run protoc to regenerate the code:

 ```sh
 protoc --proto_path=./ alltypes.proto --go_out=./pbdatagen